foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

  - `chat_template` (optional, str): pass `chat_template` via data_config for multi-turn data, replaces existing default chat template.
  - `odm` (optional): if `type` is odm, this field is required to be specific to provide configuration for online data mixing.

+Data handlers are customizable components within the data config that allow users to preprocess or manipulate individual datasets.
+We use [Hugging Face Map API](https://huggingface.co/docs/datasets/en/process#map) to apply these routines.
+These functions can process the dataset in any way users require and the `list` of data handlers specified for each dataset are applied in order.
+Each data handler has:
+- `name`: The handler's unique identifier.
+- `arguments`: A dictionary of parameters specific to the handler.

+#### Online data mixing section

 `odm` config has the following fields and is required when `datapreprocessor` `type` is `odm`.

 `odm`: